syky27/Sublime-Text-Icon/README.md

 3. Find the app whose icon you want to change and highlight it.

 4. Press CMD-I, and on the top left corner there should be the app's current icon.
-CMD-P to paste the new one.
+CMD-V to paste the new one.

 5. Quit the app and reopen.